ZXSwire3/WaterBot/README.md

 - [ ] Allow bot to be stopped but still remember the reminders that people wanted
 - [ ] Randomized pharses getting you to drink more water
 - [ ] Make the bot only be able to see the channel that it is configured to be in
+- [ ] Make the bot automatically stop reminding people when their status is away or offline